 |Signature Sleep||Contour 8”||480 encased coils||$179||90%|

-Among these innerspring mattresses, the ultra-expensive mattresses rated slightly lower than the mid-range beds, while the cheaper beds largely rated a few points lower.
+Among these innerspring mattresses, the extremly high-end mattresses rated slightly lower than the mid-range beds, while the cheaper beds largely rated a few points lower.
 Spring beds like Hastens and Duxiana that cost thousands of dollars usually are praised for good materials and construction, but will still compress over time and not everyone finds them comfortable or worth the cost.
 The “S-brand” beds between $1200 and $1500 were most likely to be seen as a good compromise between value and comfort, and the Serta Applause was actually chosen as a Consumer Reports 2014 pick.
 The exception to the trend was the cheapest mattress, which actually had the highest average review score.
 Reviewers primarily praised the value, and compared to the Ikea Sultan Holmsta mattress, the Signature Sleep Contour 8” has similar specifications buts costs $370 less.
 However, reviewers of the Signature Sleep acknowledged it was best for temporary use or kids.

 Memory Foam Mattresses

 Below are some of the more popular high-end and discount beds, ranked from most to least expensive.